-1 total fission neutron energy and total fission gamma-ray energy are sampled from normal distributions of means given in Beck et al. [24].
-No correlation between the number of neutrons and the number of gamma-rays void setnudist\(int \nudist)

-- 2 total fission neutron energy and total fission gamma-ray energy are sampled from normal distributions of means given in Vogt [26].
-No correlation between the number of neutrons and the number of gamma-rays - 3 (n/a) for number and energy correlation between neutrons and photons
+- total fission neutron energy and total fission gamma-ray energy are sampled from normal distributions of means given in Beck et al. [26].
+No correlation between the number of neutrons and the number of gamma-rays - total fission neutron energy and total fission gamma-ray energy are sampled from normal distributions of means given in Vogt [28].
+No correlation between the number of neutrons and the number of gamma-rays - number and energy correlation between neutrons and photons provided by FREYA whenever available.
+Uncorrelated neutrons and photons otherwise (correlation=0).